- Do I need to register for the ceremonies?

 Stephen C. O'Connell Center: We do not expect to ticket ceremonies in this venue.
 However, if CDC guidelines change due to COVID, adjustments may have to be made.
 If plans must be adjusted, we will inform our graduates and guests.

 - What if I have a final exam at the same time as my ceremony?

 We recognize there are a handful of candidates whose final exam times may conflict with their ceremony times.
 We will work with your professors to ensure that you are able to cross the stage.
 There will be flexibility in these very specific situations for candidates to take their exams at a different time.

 It is the responsibility of the candidate to speak with their professor about their ceremony/final conflict in a timely manner so we can work together to resolve the issue.

 - When, where, or how will diplomas be distributed?

 Students finish taking finals on Friday, April 29 at 5pm, so grades aren't finalized graduation weekend; they're finalized the following week.
 For this reason, diplomas are not distributed at any ceremony.

-It then takes about 8 weeks to input grades, update records, certify degrees, print diplomas, sort them for mailing, and put them in the mail to a graduate's diploma mailing address.
+It takes about 8 weeks to input grades, update records, certify degrees, print diplomas, sort them for mailing, and put them in the mail to a graduate's diploma mailing address.
 So, graduates receive their diplomas in the mail in July.